Essential Information About Using Your HELOC

 On a HELOC, the interest is calculated using the following formula:

-When are my payments applied to my HELOC balance?
+When are payments applied to my HELOC balance?

 Funds are applied to your HELOC based on the time of the month they're received.
-If we receive the funds after the current bill has been paid and before the next bill has been generated, they'll be applied to the principal balance of the HELOC.
-If funds are received after the next bill is generated, the payment will be applied toward the bill.
-HELOC bills typically generate on the fifth of each month or earlier, if the fifth isn't a business day.
+If we receive the funds after the current monthly payment has been paid and before the next periodic statement has been generated, they'll be applied to the principal balance of the HELOC.
+If funds are received after the next periodic statement is generated, the payment will be applied toward the periodic statement as outlined in the HELOC agreement.
+HELOC periodic statements typically generate on the 5th of each month or earlier, if the 5th isn't a business day.

 How do I pay down or pay off my HELOC loan?